 Americans Hate Tingle: Naru.
 She came in first place in the Japanese character poll.
-In the West, she doesn't share that universal appeal, specially her anime incarnation.
+In the United States, she doesn't share that universal appeal, especially her anime incarnation.

 Canon Fodder: Whenever a throwaway line of dialogue is needed, one of the characters, usually Keitaro, says some variation of "...It had three holes, and I really wanted one."
 The mysterious object with three holes is never revealed, and is probably an inside joke among the creators.